Dungeons-and-Developers-COMPY/Dungeons-and-Developers/README.md

-# Mahir Moodaley
+# Dungeons and Developers
 **1v1 Game Designer & Developer**

 ## Project: 1v1 Gamemode
-Navigate a procedurally‑generated maze.
+- Navigate a procedurally‑generated maze.
-Defeat monsters using Python coding challenges.
+- Defeat monsters using Python coding challenges.
-Compete against one other player.
+- Compete against one other player.
-Reach the exit first to win!
+- Reach the exit first to win!
-Simple code commands to traverse the maze.
+- Simple code commands to traverse the maze.
-Opponent’s position updates in real‑time.
+- Opponent’s position updates in real‑time.
-Robust code interface with syntax highlighting and detailed feedback.
+- Robust code interface with syntax highlighting and detailed feedback.
-Competitive integrity ensured by identical mazes and initial questions.
+- Competitive integrity ensured by identical mazes and initial questions.
-Players get stunned for incorrect submissions or hitting a wall.
+- Players get stunned for incorrect submissions or hitting a wall.

 ## Architecture